 It is understandable that the police needs to respond to neighbors' complaints.
 But, has it not been made explicitly clear that these are baseless, sick, neurotic accusations?
 Does the PAPD have no vision nor discernment as to what is right or wrong and stop this continued harassment of which by now the same PAPD has become an instrument?

 To clarify this statement: after six years of baseless accusations, the PAPD is now an accomplice of this continuous and baseless harassment, which by now I have no other choice, but to call it DISCRIMINATION AND HARASSMENT ON THE PART OF THE PAPD.
 What is preventing the PAPD from saying to the complaining party: 'Your neighbors has not incurred in any violation for six years.
 Stop calling us and harassing them?

 As a resolution, I would like the following:

-Please contact me if you need more details regarding this incident, as I have sufficient documentation to support my position.
+Please contact me if you need more details regarding this incident.

 LA VERNE, MARYLAND -- As a consumer from your state, I felt it was my responsibility to bring to your attention the following incident.
 Order ** Nassau White Louvered Spacesaver SE-BE7181 - $139.99, $28.00, $111.99.
 This item was ordered and shipped from a third party, arriving damaged.
 I paid for this item with some other items in the order that arrived undamaged.
 This item however was reported damaged to the shipping co.
 And the company I ordered from, Furniture Central, as were the instructions on the website.
 They never responded.
 I repeatedly email the company and said don't send another product, refund my money.